 - Always use clean and sterilized jars to prevent contamination.

 - The sealing fat must completely cover the meat or fish.
 If any pieces stick out, they could become rancid.

 - If the meat or fish develops an off smell, discoloration, or mold, discard it immediately.

 - Once opened, refrigerate and consume the potted meat or fish within a few days.

 - Reheat the saved fat before using it again to ensure any bacteria are killed.

-For example, many food items count as green and brown matter from the kitchen that can be composted in compost bins and this is the next best thing since compost bins really are one of the more eco-friendly kitchen products you can have.
+For example, many food items count as green and brown matter from the kitchen that can be composted in compost bins, and this is the next best thing since compost bins are one of the more eco-friendly kitchen products you can have.

-If you do try any of the methods I mentioned today, drop a comment below and let me know how it went.
+If you try any of the methods I mentioned today, comment below and let me know how it went.
 If you found this post helpful, please help someone by sharing this article – Sharing is caring 🙂!